Interstate 10 in California: Express lanes

-The El Monte Busway is a grade-separated, shared-use express bus and high-occupancy toll (HOT) corridor running along the San Bernardino Freeway between Alameda Street near Union Station in Downtown Los Angeles and a point west of I-605 in El Monte.
+In Los Angeles County, the El Monte Busway is a grade-separated, shared-use HOT and express bus corridor running along the San Bernardino Freeway between Alameda Street near Union Station in Downtown Los Angeles and a point west of I-605 in El Monte.
 From Alameda Street to I-710, the El Monte Busway runs parallel to the north side of the freeway.
 After the I-710 interchange, these lanes merge back to the median of I-10.
-Eastbound buses exit the HOT lanes at El Monte Station west of I-605.
-Each vehicle using the HOT lanes is required to carry a FasTrak Flex transponder, with its switch set to indicate the number of the vehicle's occupants (1, 2, or 3 or more), regardless of whether they qualify for free.
+Eastbound busses exit at El Monte station in El Monte before the HOT lanes for other vehicles end west of I-605.
+The entire bus route of the El Monte Busway between Alameda Street and El Monte station's bus entrance at Santa Anita Avenue carries the hidden state designation of Route 10S (for "supplemental").